BooeySays/Pyfiglet_Fonts/README.md

 I wasn't able to use the tlf files with pyfiglet, so I started converting a bunch of the TLF files, into FLFs.
 THEN!, because I have no life, I started messing around the the files and created a bunch of colored versions of the same files.

+**INSTALLATION:**

+Copy all the wanted font files to figlet's directory (by default: /usr/share/figlet/)

 **FILES CONVERTED:**

 smmono9.tlf -> smmono9.flf